 And while the savings they provide are certainly worth doing it, there is an even more important reason to get your furnace tuned up annually: your life could depend on it.
 As gas furnaces age, they can become more prone to carbon monoxide leaks, something that is detected during annual maintenance.

 Calgary is not always the warmest of places.
 November through March, the temperature rarely rises above the freezing point.
 This kind of weather puts lots of pressure on our furnaces, forcing them to work hard to keep out the chill.

 It’s not always winter in Canada (though it may feel like it), but heating still makes up the biggest portion of our energy bills.
 According to Natural Resources Canada, heating the average Canadian household up almost two thirds of the total energy budget.

-In 2013, Calgarians spent almost $120 per month on average on heating.
+In 2013, Calgarians spent almost $120 per month on average on heating according to the Calgary Sun.
 However, with the rise in natural gas prices, some experts expect that Canadians could soon be paying as much as $200-$300 per month on heat during the winter.
 As heating costs go up, it becomes more important to ensure that your furnace is operating at peak efficiency.
 But what does peak efficiency really mean?

 Tune-Ups Cut Down on Costs

 The Annual Fuel Utilization Efficiency (AFUE) percentage is a measurement of how good a furnace is at converting energy to heat.
 In Canada, we have strict minimum regulations for AFUE percentages: 90% for gas and 80% for electric.
 However, if you bought your furnace before 1995 when these regulations came into effect, your furnace’s AFUE may be significantly less than this.